 Data security?
 Shmata shmeshmurity!

 13. Now that everyone’s using WeChat, this is how Weibo feels

 Hey, I’m still here.
 Look at photos of my cat!

 14. There are upsides to the Chinese web, of course.
 Such as legally watching US or British TV shows for free on local video-streaming sites

 They’re available less than 24 hours after the original broadcast.
 And free!
 Can we get The Daily Show added too?

 15. And avoiding paying for Spotify by using Xiami for free

 Subscription?
 I don’t know that word.

-Bonus GIF: But, hey, what are you going to do?
+Bonus GIF: Using the web in China is tough.
+There are some good points, though it’s mostly a lot of hassle.
+But, hey, what are you going to do?
 You either laugh or you cry